vandium-io/vandium-serverless/README.md

     nodejs (v0.10, soon to be deprecated)
 ```

-Your newly created function is a standard NodeJS 4.3 function wrapped with vandium.
+Your newly created function is a standard Node.js 4.3 function wrapped with vandium.

 ```js
 'use strict';